 Find a Registered Organisation

-The Registered Organisation register search includes all Registered Organisations of the Chartered Institute who have given us permission to include their details in line with GDPR.
+The Register of organisations includes all Registered Organisations of the Chartered Institute who have given us permission to include their details in line with GDPR.
 These organisations have undergone rigorous peer review through regular inspections by a panel (which include a site visit for organisations that undertake intrusive works), and are assessed by CIfA's Registrations committee (organisations).

 Find an accredited professional